LoreVanSantvliet/BiventricularSSM/README.md

 ## Quickstart

 **For inferring new, synthetic surface meshes of biventricular anatomy**
-1. Download the SSM (file name "SSM.zip") from [Zenodo](https://doi.org/doi:10.5281/zenodo.14261122), and save it at a location of choice, for example "U
+1. Download the SSM (file name "SSM.zip") from [Zenodo](https://doi.org/doi:10.5281/zenodo.14261122), and save it at a location of choice, for example `Users/ABC/Documents/BivMeshes/`.
-2. Clone this repository
+2. Clone this repository or download the generate_surface_meshes.py file.

 **For using the pre-made set of biventricular, volumetric meshes**
 1. Download the synthetic cohort from [Zenodo](https://doi.org/doi:10.5281/zenodo.14261122), consisting of files synthetic_vol_000to009.zip, synthetic_vol_010to019.zip, synthetic_vol_020to029.zip, synthetic_vol_030to039.zip, synthetic_vol040to049.zip, synthetic_vol_050to059.zip, synthetic_vol060to069.zip, synthetic_vol_070to079.zip, synthetic_vol_080to089.zip and synthetic_vol_090to099.zip.